-What we've just seen - the creation, transfer and settlement of money - covers the whole 'lifecycle' of money.
+What we've seen - the creation, transfer and settlement of money - covers the whole 'lifecycle' of money.
 And it is now very easy to imagine almost any transaction we like between members of the community.
 We can imagine anyone going into debt and creating more money, we can imagine anyone paying money to anyone/everyone else, and we can imagine anyone paying down debts to eliminate money that their own debts created.
-We can even imagine everyone paying off all their debts at the same time, returning us to where we began at the beginning, with nothing but zeros in our system i.e. no money and no debts at all.
+We can even imagine everyone paying off all their debts at the same time, returning us to where we began at the beginning, with nothing but zeros in our system and thus no money and no debts at all.

 We've seen that money comes into existence, as we need it, when we go into debt.
-And that's because money is debt.
+And that's because money is that debt.

 We've seen that debt is facilitated, not by the "lending" or "borrowing" of anyone else's money, but by creating new money, endogenously, within the system.